intikhabalam/SPE/README.md

 }
 ],
 ```

+When you have Set the permissions that you want you will need to approve the permissions.
+You would normally set the the button "Grant admin consent for {{Tenant Name}}" but due to the permissions being set not all have a name this button is not applicable

 ## Step 2.3: Create Client Secret
 For the app to authenticate through Azure and M365 you will need a new client secret. you will need to note down the secret as this will only appear one time